guiguan/fall-back-video-chat/README.md

 4. You may now access web interfaces at https://IP_HOST:9000.
 A database admin inteface can be accessed at `/_utils`.
 Client interfaces can be accessed as follows.

 # Client Usage
-* For teacher, open Google Chrome and visit https://IP_HOST:9000/?role=teacher.
+* For **teacher**, open Google Chrome and visit https://IP_HOST:9000/?userID=2&sessionID=3
-* For student, open Google Chrome and visit https://IP_HOST:9000/?role=student or simply https://IP_HOST:4443/.
+* For **student**, open Google Chrome and visit https://IP_HOST:9000/?userID=1&sessionID=3
-* *NOTE*: you may need to trust the self-signed certificate for the app to work properly.
+* _**NOTES**_: Remember to use https secure connections.
+Newest version of Google Chrome is needed.
+Tested under Google Chrome Version 50.0.2661.86 (64-bit) for Mac OSX.
+For security reasons, you may need to trust the self-signed certificate for the app to work properly.
 Also, you may need to force Chrome to allow mixed-content by clicking the shield icon on the right hand side of the address bar.